Visit Smith.edu

 The renovation and reimagining of Neilson Library, including new construction and renovation of Neilson, the renovation of alumnae gymnasium, site preparation and landscaping, was budgeted at approximately $120 million.
 (In comparison, Ford Hall, opened in 2010, was built for about $70 million.)
 Funding came from three sources: borrowing, capital project funds and philanthropy.

-Please consider joining the Friends of the Smith College Libraries, or visit Giving Opportunities for more ways to ensure that Neilson Library continues to be a vibrant hub for learning and scholarship.
+Please consider joining the Friends of the Smith College Libraries, or visit Support the Libraries for more ways to ensure that Neilson Library continues to be a vibrant hub for learning and scholarship.

 For inquiries about the building project, please use Ask Us.